-Short-term stress brought about by urgent deadlines or unexpected problems can be dealt by everyone.
-However, when stress becomes an everyday component of your job, affects your ability to do your job and your well-being, it is a sign that stress is now a serious problem.
+Short-term stress brought about by urgent deadlines or unexpected problems can be dealt with by everyone.
+However, when stress becomes an everyday component of your job, and affects your ability to do your job and your well-being, it is a sign that stress is now a serious problem.

 1. Set clear goals for the day

 When you are stressed (for whatever reason), your entire workday seems like an enormous mountain that you cannot climb.
 And since the entire day seems insurmountable, you might begin to feel even more stressed than before you came into work.

 How can you tackle this?
 First up, break down your work day into smaller chunks.
 At work, you are in charge of creating your own agenda.
 You get to decide what you can tackle first, and what you can do later.
 Create an agenda that allows you enough leeway to get to the important tasks but also gives you a breather.
 You do not have to steamroll through your entire workday.
 Planning and managing your time is one of the keys to reducing job stress.

 2. Start your day being positive/ flip negative thinking

 There’s a lot to be said for beginning the day on a positive note.
 Positive mindsets help you tackle problems far more easily than negative mindsets.
 I know it can be hard to maintain a positive outlook when you are having a particularly bad day.
 On those days, if you cannot dredge up any positive feelings, seclude yourself and just focus on your work.
 You may not be positive, but at least you won’t be going off on your colleagues or superiors.

 One thing about work is that sometimes things do not go as planned.
 In cases like these, prioritize.
 There are some tasks you can push back on, and some tasks you need to finish right away.
 Make a decision and prioritize.
 Stress can be exacerbated when you feel like there’s way too much going on with you.
 If you feel like you are not able to do so, it’s okay to ask your supervisor to help.